 VRisk – Value Risk

-Value Risk (VRisk) is the risk of suboptimal or harmful values becoming dominant, shaping the trajectory of civilizations, institutions, AI systems (especially transformative AI systems) in ways that may be difficult—or even impossible—to reverse.
-Unlike existential risks (XRisk), which threaten outright extinction, or suffering risks (SRisk), which entail large-scale suffering, VRisk concerns the entrenchment of flawed value systems that lock in undesirable futures (which may result in an increase of other risks i.e. XRisks and SRisks etc).
+If suboptimal values3 (not as good as they could be) or harmful values4 (causing suffering and death etc) become dominant, this may shape the trajectory of civilisations, institutions, AI systems (especially transformative AI systems) in ways that may be difficult or impossible to reverse.
+Unlike existential risks, which threaten outright extinction, or suffering risks , which entail large-scale suffering, value risk concerns the entrenchment of flawed systems of value that lock in undesirable futures (which may result in the downstream increase in other risks).

-As AI systems grow more capable, they exhibit emergent value formation, sometimes displaying biases, unexpected ethical priorities, or resistance to value correction.
+As AI systems grow more capable, they exhibit emergent value formation, sometimes displaying biases, unexpected ethical priorities, and resistance to value correction5.
 This raises urgent questions:

 – How do we ensure value alignment in AI?